-Founded in 1794, Tusculum College is the oldest college in Tennessee, the twenty-eighth oldest college in the nation, and the oldest coeducational institution affiliated with the Presbyterian Church (USA).
-The wooded 140-acre Tusculum College campus has nine buildings and the Tusculum Arch that are listed on the National Register of Historic Places.
+Founded in 1794, Tusculum is the oldest institution of higher education in Tennessee, the twenty-eighth oldest in the nation, and the oldest coeducational institution affiliated with the Presbyterian Church (USA).
+The wooded 140-acre Tusculum campus has nine buildings and the Tusculum Arch that are listed on the National Register of Historic Places.

 The city of Greeneville and Greene County have a combined population of over 65,000.
 Tusculum also maintains offices in Knoxville, Tennessee, for its Graduate and Professional Studies Program, in addition to other class sites across East Tennessee.

 Thirty minutes to Johnson City, TN and Morristown, TN / One hour to Knoxville, TN, Bristol, TN/VA, and Asheville, NC / Four hours to Nashville, TN, and Atlanta, GA / Twelve hours to New York City, NY, and Orlando, FL.
-See Tusculum College on a map.
+See Tusculum on a map.

-Listed in the Templeton Foundation’s ‘Guide to Character Building Colleges’; selected by the Carnegie Foundation as a model institution for education that encourages effective citizenship; one of three colleges in the country to operate on a focused calendar, in which courses are scheduled one at a time; in 1994, embarked upon third century of producing educated, effective citizens.
+Listed in the Templeton Foundation’s ‘Guide to Character Building Colleges’; selected by the Carnegie Foundation as a model institution for education that encourages effective citizenship; in 1994, embarked upon third century of producing educated, effective citizens.

 Tusculum competes in the South Atlantic Conference of the NCAA Division II.
-Tusculum fields over 14 varsity sports teams, including: Baseball, Men’s and Women’s Basketball, Men’s and Women’s Cross Country, Football, Men’s and Women’s Golf, Men’s and Women’s Lacrosse, Men’s and Women’s Soccer, Softball, Men’s and Women’s Tennis, and Volleyball.
+Tusculum fields over 16 varsity sports teams, including: Baseball, Men’s and Women’s Basketball, Men’s and Women’s Cross Country, Football, Men’s and Women’s Golf, Men’s and Women’s Lacrosse, Men’s and Women’s Soccer, Softball, Men’s and Women’s Tennis, Track and Field and Volleyball.
 Tusculum also offers 8 intramural sports tournaments during the academic year.